Chiark-Collective/covertreex/docs/CORE_IMPLEMENTATIONS.md

 ### Euclidean metric (NumPy backend)

-- Fresh 32 768-point benchmark on 2025-11-06 lands at **41.01 s build / 0.42 s query (4 889 q/s)** for PCCT with NumPy+Numba, while the GPBoost baseline stays at 2.80 s build / 20.94 s query (98 q/s).
+- Fresh 32 768-point benchmark (dimension 8, batch 512, 1 024 queries, k = 8, seed 42) lands at **42.13 s build / 0.217 s query (4 724 q/s)** for PCCT with NumPy+Numba, while the GPBoost baseline sits at **2.55 s build / 10.75 s query (95.2 q/s)**—a 49.6× throughput gap in favour of PCCT.
-- Dominated batches still spend ~200 ms in `traversal_pairwise_ms` and ~300 ms in `traversal_assemble_ms` at this scale; conflict-graph construction remains ~59 ms per dominated batch, so traversal continues to be the limiting factor for the Euclidean path.
-- The Numba conflict-graph builder (segment dedupe + directed pair expansion) holds steady at 3–4 ms per dominated batch with `conflict_scope_group_ms < 0.01 ms` and `conflict_adj_scatter_ms ≈ 1.0–1.3 ms`.
-- MIS is effectively free (`mis_ms ≤ 0.2 ms`) once the initial JIT completes.
-Remaining variation comes from the first-build warm-up.
-- Running strictly on the CPU (NumPy backend, diagnostics optional) keeps comparisons against the GPBoost baseline reproducible while avoiding the slower sequential/external references that we now skip by default.
-- GPBoost’s cover tree baseline is sequential and Euclidean-only: it inserts points one at a time, mutates its structure in-place, and never builds a conflict graph or MIS.
-PCCT’s batch design (exact Euclidean checks + MIS + immutable journals) is inherently heavier; the optimisation path is to trim traversal/mask overhead, not to regress to per-point mutation.
-- Sparse traversal now exposes `tile_seconds` along with `scope_chunk_segments`, `scope_chunk_emitted`, and `scope_chunk_max_members` inside `TraversalTimings` whenever the CSR chunking path is active.
-This makes it obvious when traversal chunking is actually engaged before we enter the conflict-graph builder.
-- Chunked traversal is opt-in: the default runtime keeps `COVERTREEX_SCOPE_CHUNK_TARGET=0`, so dense traversal remains the baseline until the chunked pipeline is tuned.
-Set the env var (or pass `chunk_target` through `RuntimeConfig`) to activate segmentation for experiments.
+- Batch logs show `traversal_ms` hovering between 20–118 ms on dominated batches, whereas `conflict_graph_ms` stays in the 9–18 ms range and MIS remains sub-millisecond.
+The journal pipeline eliminated repeated array slices, so traversal/mask assembly is once again the limiting factor at 32 k.
+- Conflict-graph builders now live in `conflict_graph_builders.py`; dense vs segmented vs residual paths report distinct telemetry.
+Dense remains the default until scope chunk limits (see Next Steps) are dialled in.
+- GPBoost’s cover tree baseline is sequential and Euclidean-only (no conflict graphs, no MIS).
+We continue to keep comparisons on the CPU/NumPy backend so wall-clock deltas stay reproducible without JAX/GPU variability.

 ### Residual-correlation metric (synthetic RBF caches, 2025-11-06)

-- First end-to-end synthetic run (32 768 tree points / 2 048 queries / k=16, seed 42) with `--metric residual` reports **290.64 s build / 156.51 s query (13.1 q/s)** using the NumPy backend and streamed residual caches.
-- Average dominated batch wall time is 4.33 s with the following split: `conflict_graph_ms` 72.5 %, `traversal_ms` 24.7 %, `mis_ms` 2.4 %.
-Despite streaming, each batch still materialises the full 512×511 edge set (261 632 pairs).
-- Conflict graph time is consumed almost entirely by residual adjacency filtering (`conflict_adjacency_ms` ≈ 3.12 s, 99.5 % of the conflict phase).
-The per-source residual distance recomputation costs ~0.59 s inside that filter even though the dense residual matrix is already in memory.
-- Traversal remains costly: chunked residual pairwise work averages 0.39 s (36 % of traversal), with semisort (~0.36 s) and CSR assembly (~0.32 s) indicating we are still emitting near-dense scopes.
-Residual scope groups average 16 384 entries with a single unique parent chain, so pruning is effectively inactive.
-- Residual telemetry shows sustained RSS deltas of ~288 MB per dominated batch (peaking ~703 MB) alongside repeated 64–132 MB host→CPU kernel transfers (`conflict_scope_bytes_d2h`).
-- Priority fixes:
-  1. Reuse the precomputed `residual_pairwise` matrix inside `_build_dense_adjacency` / filter to eliminate redundant kernel-provider calls and their 0.6 s per-batch cost.
-  2. Tighten `_collect_residual_scopes_streaming` (radius guards / partial dot-product bounds) to cap scope sizes and reduce the 3.1 s adjacency workload.
-  3. Land the partial dot-product early-exit in `compute_residual_distances_with_radius` so `traversal_pairwise_ms` stops drifting toward 0.7–0.8 s on the later batches.
-- The scope adjacency builder now respects `_chunk_ranges_from_indptr(scope_indptr, scope_chunk_target)`: each chunk emits its CSR page independently, and `ConflictGraphTimings` reports `scope_chunk_segments`, `scope_chunk_emitted`, and `scope_chunk_max_members` so large residual batches show when backpressure or segmentation kicks in.
-This trimmed the scratch RSS spikes during dominated batches and exposes whether chunk caps are actually being exercised.
+- Synthetic run (same dataset as above, dimension 8, batch 512, 1 024 queries, k = 8, seed 42, `--metric residual`) now reports **56.09 s build / 0.229 s query (4 469 q/s)** for PCCT.
+The GPBoost baseline remains Euclidean-only but is included for throughput context at **2.51 s build / 11.18 s query (91.6 q/s)**.
+- Per-batch logs show `traversal_ms` between 33–118 ms and `conflict_graph_ms` between 22–30 ms despite the journal/builder refactor, highlighting that residual scopes are still nearly dense (all 261 632 candidate edges survive).
+MIS continues to be negligible (<0.2 ms).
+- The residual adjacency filter currently recomputes pairwise kernels even when the dense `residual_pairwise` matrix is available from traversal.
+Reusing that matrix inside `_build_dense_adjacency`/`filter_csr_by_radii_from_pairwise` is the next low-hanging win.
+- Scope chunking remains disabled by default; wiring `scope_chunk_target` through the new builder split (and exposing hit/miss telemetry) is the follow-up to keep RSS deltas in check and to pave the way for tighter residual radius guards.

 ## Residual-Correlation Metric Benchmark Status (2025-11-06)